2022 Gartner® Magic Quadrant™ SIEM

-A Docker Swarm is a group of either physical or virtual machines that are running the Docker application and that have been configured to join together in a cluster.
-Once a group of machines have been clustered together, you can still run the Docker commands that you're used to, but they will now be carried out by the machines in your cluster.
+A Docker Swarm is a container orchestration tool running the Docker application.
+It has been configured to join together in a cluster.
 The activities of the cluster are controlled by a swarm manager, and machines that have joined the cluster are referred to as nodes.

-One of the key benefits associated with the operation of a docker swarm is the high level of availability offered for applications.
-In a docker swarm, there are typically several worker nodes and at least one manager node that is responsible for handling the worker nodes' resources efficiently and ensuring that the cluster operates efficiently.
+In a Docker Swarm, there are typically several worker nodes and at least one manager node that is responsible for handling the worker nodes' resources efficiently and ensuring that the cluster operates efficiently.
+Docker Swarm is still included in docker-ce, but there is no longer a software-as-a-service for Docker Swarm.

 Docker is a software platform that enables software developers to easily integrate the use of containers into the software development process.
 The Docker platform is open source and available for Windows and Mac, making it accessible for developers working on a variety of platforms.
 The application provides a control interface between the host operating system and containerized applications.